Sally Gross (choreographer): Background and career

 During the early 1960s, Gross performed in the company of Merle Marsicano, whose abstract choreography paralleled abstract expressionism then considered the avant-garde in the visual arts, and where she was likely introduced to the approaches to movement based on the ideokinesis system of Lulu Sweigard, as Marsicano had been her long-time assistant.

 By 1962 she began a lifetime of yearly performances of her own works in small loft theaters, galleries, churches, outdoor festivals, Merce Cunningham's studio and her own Westbeth studio, besides respected downtown art venues such as the DIA Center for the Arts, the Joyce Soho and Joyce Theater, and The Construction Company.
 Performing both as a soloist and with her company that usually consisted of women only, she carefully honed her works in collaborations with longtime company members including her daughters, Sidonia and Rachel, and later regulars Jamie Di Mare, Heather Lee, Tanja Meding and Gabriela Simon.
 Another long-time collaborator was lighting designer Blu, whose work frequently garnered praise, for being "poetic" and "painterly."
 She also performed in works by Yvonne Rainer, Judith Dunn, Elaine Summers, Meredith Monk, and Robert Wilson, among others.

-In addition to teaching dance technique, movement workshops, Tai Chi Chuan, improvisation and choreography classes in her studio, Gross taught at City College of New York for many years, at Fordham University and CUNY/Kingsborough College.
+In addition to teaching dance technique, movement workshops, tai chi, improvisation and choreography classes in her studio, Gross taught at City College of New York for many years, at Fordham University and CUNY/Kingsborough College.
 She was honored with a 2001 Guggenheim Fellowship, a National Endowment for the Arts US/Japan Creative Artist Fellowship, a Harkness Foundation for Dance award, a 2000 Tanne Award and was a multiple year recipient of the Mary Flagler Cary Charitable Trust/Live Music or Dance Award.

 In 2009, Brooklyn College honored her with a Life Time Achievement Award.
 During guest artist visits and her semester long residency in 2012 at the University of Wisconsin-Madison's Interdisciplinary Arts Institute, she collaborated on two major films with Douglas Rosenberg.
 Gross continued to perform and create new works until shortly before her death at the age of 81.
 Her archives will reside at the New York Public Library for the Performing Arts.